taj-ny/kwin-gestures/docs/configuration.md

 # Configuration
 There is currently no configuration UI and I have no intention of making one.

 The configuration file is located at ``~/.config/kwingestures.yml``.
 It is created automatically when the effect is loaded.
-Run ``qdbus org.kde.KWin /Effects org.kde.kwin.Effects.reconfigureEffect kwin_gestures`` or toggle the effect in system settings after updating it.
+The effect is reconfigured when the file changes.

 See [example_gestures.md](example_gestures.md) for examples.